koleaby4/next_movie/README.md

 See [issue 38](https://github.com/koleaby4/next_movie/issues/38) as an example.

-All defects were labeled by ['bug' label](https://github.com/koleaby4/next_movie/issues?q=label%3Abug)
+All defects were marked by a ['bug' label](https://github.com/koleaby4/next_movie/issues?q=label%3Abug)

 # Payments